 An Autumn Walk in Time.
 Born in October

-Nature Is at Its Most Beautiful in Its Dying Hour
+Nature Is Most Beautiful in Its Dying Hour

 We all love an autumn walk and dragging our feet through the rustling carpet of colourful leaves bedding a forest path in fall.
 Ochre, crimson, copper or brown, depending on what stage of decomposing they were when they fell from the trees, the dead leaves work their magic on us.

 We greedily take in the soothing feeling selflessly provided by nature, the bit of sanity so much needed and the escape provided by a few hours hike to recharge our batteries.
 We selfishly don’t give anything back, though.

 We walk, drag our feet, pick a chlorophyll deprived leaf and discard it later when the acceptance follows.
 The acceptance that the summer is gone, the vegetation is dying again its implacable death, the earth takes a break to recover and replenish its strength to sustain a new life cycle in the coming spring.

 Then we close our eyes and watch into the sunlight.
 The colour we perceive is not a warm, bright coral as in the summer months but a more sluggish, glowing peach.

 This is the time when the mind becomes free to wander.